Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-The subject of optimal transport is given a comprehensive treatment in \citet{villani2008optimal}; see also \cite{villani2021topics}.
-Computational aspects of the subject are discussed in \cite{peyre2019computational}.
-Ideas from the field are impacting filtering and Bayesian inference \citep{corenflos2021differentiable}, building on the computational tractability of entropy-regularized optimal transport \citep{cuturi2013sinkhorn}.
-This regularization is linked to the Schr\"odinger bridge problem, and connections with data assimilation are developed in \cite{reich2019data}.
+In particular, the matrix $S_n$ can be chosen to correspond to an optimal coupling between two discrete random variables \citep{SR-R13}, which builds a link between filtering and optimal transport also explored in \citet{corenflos2021differentiable}.
+The subject of optimal transport is given a comprehensive treatment in \citet{villani2008optimal}; see also \citet{villani2021topics}.
+Computational aspects of the subject including entropy-regularized optimal transport are discussed in \citet{cuturi2013sinkhorn} and \citet{peyre2019computational}.
+Entropy-regularization is linked to the Schr\"odinger bridge problem, and connections with data assimilation are developed in \citet{reich2019data}.
 See also Subsection \ref{ssec:HC} for discussion of transport-based methodologies within the context of ensemble Kalman methods.
 See Example \ref{ex:cite} and \citet{reich2015probabilistic} for the connection between the map \eqref{eq:needt} and optimal transport.
-For a derivation of the standard formulae for mean and covariance of conditioned Gaussians used in the proof of Lemma \ref{lemma:KF_analysis} see \cite{eaton2007}.
+For a derivation of the standard formulae for mean and covariance of conditioned Gaussians used in the proof of Lemma \ref{lemma:KF_analysis} see \citet{eaton2007}.

+Finally we observe that we do not discuss, in this paper, the \emph{smoothing} approach to state estimation from data in model \eqref{eq:sd}.
+This approach aims at finding the entire sequence $\{v_\ell\}_{\ell=0}^n$ from the data $\Yd_n$.
+Thus state estimates depend on data in their future.
+To read about smoothing see \citet{Evensenetal2022,sanz2023inverse}.
+We note here that there is a smoothing counterpart of the 3DVAR algorithm (see Remark \ref{rem:3dvar}) known as 4DVAR because, for physical systems, it uses data distributed in the three space and one time dimensions.